 Support the nutrition education efforts at your school.
 Through

-Family Nutrition Education Program (FNEP), educators go into many
+Family Nutrition Education Programs (FNEP), educators go into many

 schools in Missouri to teach nutrition to kids.
 Contact your local

-University Extension office to see if an FNEP educator can come
+University of Missouri Extension office to see if an FNEP educator can come

 to your school.